phughk/www.surrealdb.com/app/blog/2023-11-20-unlocking-streaming-data-magic-with-surrealdb-live-queries-and-change-feeds.md

 ```

 An important thing to keep in mind here is that the `SINCE <time>` needs to be after the time the `CHANGEFEED` was defined.

+Another thing to note is that defining a `CHANGEFEED` on a table implicitly defines a `CHANGEFEED` on the database as well.

 ## Live Queries: Real-Time Change Notifications